 Mind, Body, Spirit (MBS)

-MBS residents seek personal balance by finding ways to get themselves and others involved in and out of the classroom.
-All MBS residents commit to a substance-free lifestyle.
+MBS residents seek personal balance by finding ways to get themselves and others involved in mental, physical, and spiritual activities in and out of the classroom.
+All MBS residents commit to maintaining a substance-free living space.